geudde/attic-chest/pages/04.season-3/12.meeting-33/07.author/docs.md

 Of many a friend, ’tis sweet to think
 &emsp;That still our truest friends are left.

-Tho’ flattering Hope has oft deceived
+Tho’ flattering hope has oft deceived
-&emsp;With visionary joys our Youth,
+&emsp;With visionary joys our youth,
 To know, she now may be believed
-&emsp;While trusting in a Saviour’s truth.
+&emsp;While trusting in a saviour’s truth.

 As on the joys of yonder shore
 &emsp;Her glowing thoughts enraptured dwell,
 ’Tis sweet to know its blessings more,
-&emsp;Than e’en Seraphic Hope can tell.
+&emsp;Than e’en seraphic hope can tell.

 P.H.